len-rtz/MDS-CSV-Fitbit-to-InfluxDB/README.md

 Install and configure InfluxDB OSS (https://www.influxdata.com/products/influxdb/).
 Make sure it is running and accessible via HTTP.

 # Usage
-1. Clone this repository or download the script fitbit_data_import.py.
+1. Clone this repository or download the Juypter Notebook fitbit_data_import.ipynb with the script.
 2. Modify the script with your InfluxDB credentials and CSV file paths.
 3. Run the script:
    python fitbit_data_import.py